Blog » Archive for January 2012

-The rest you’ll just have to wait and find out!Comments Off
+The rest you’ll just have to wait and find out!Comments Off on Weeksidoodle: January 9

 We learned this week the most important part of cheating is the art of not getting caught.
 What’s the second most important part?
 Defeating guilt.
 What an annoying sensation that is!
 The trick to eliminating guilt is constant repetition, just ask any college calculus student.